jrf0110/gpiojs/README.md

 # GPIO.js - For now, a simple wrapper

-3 This is a stupid module.
+This is a stupid module for controlling the GPIO ports on the Raspberry Pi.
 It just spawns a new new process in order to communicate with gpio.
-Will     eventually make a c module that will do better.
+I'll eventually make a c module that will do better.
 I couldn't get the other node modules to work, so I made this simple wrapper.
+Sorry it is so dumb.

 ___Requires (wiringpi)[https://projects.drogon.net/raspberry-pi/wiringpi/]___